learn-co-curriculum/phase-1-html-forms/README.md

 # HTML Forms

+## Learning Goals

+- Understand the purpose of a form
+- Write an HTML `form` tag
+- Define the `GET` vs `POST` HTTP methods
+- Write HTML `form` data elements

-## Problem Statement
+## Introduction

 Up to this point, all of the HTML elements we've seen are used to display data _to_ users.
 This is great, but what happens when we want to get information _from_ our users?
 In order to get user information we need to write HTML forms.
 We will learn to write them in this lesson.

-## Objectives

-1. State the purpose of a form
-2. Write an HTML `form` tag
-3. Define the `GET` vs `POST` HTTP methods
-4. Write HTML `form` data elements

 ## State The Purpose Of a Form

 Forms gather user information.
 They're just like surveys you might fill out at a supermarket or a questionnaire you'd fill out at the doctor's office.

 Let's suppose that you're the owner of a dog walking business that needs a way to gather information from clients.
 You would use an HTML form to collect information like:

-* owner's name
+- owner's name
-* owner's address
+- owner's address
-* dog's name
+- dog's name
-* dog's age
+- dog's age
-* walking frequency
+- walking frequency

 You collect this information in HTML tags called `input`s located within the `form` tag.
 You will also code a "Submit" button so the client can say "OK!
 I'm